weidai11/cryptopp/Readme.txt

         MacPorts GCC 7.0, Clang 3.8, Intel C++ 17.00

 June 2015 - Changing of the guard.
 Wei Dai turned the library over to the
         community.
+The first community release was Crypto++ 5.6.3.
 Wei is no longer involved with the daily operations of the project.
 Wei still provides guidance when we have questions.

-Written by Wei Dai and the Crypto++ Project
+Originally written by Wei Dai, maintained by the Crypto++ Project